 If you're worried about Trump's economic plan, well, I wouldn't be so worried.

-I like Larry Cudlow.
+I like Larry Kudlow.

 He's a good guy.

-He served uh in Reagan's Office of Management and Budget and Stephen Moore of the Heritage Foundation, both really smart guys, to spearhead an effort to update his tax package.
+He served in Reagan's Office of Management and Budget and Stephen Moore of the Heritage Foundation, both really smart guys, to spearhead an effort to update his tax package.

 What we've been trying to do is help advise him a little bit to try and reduce the cost of the plan and still encourage economic growth, Moore said.

-etc., saying that it would add 10 trillion to the deficit in the next decade, blah, blah, blah.
+Trump's initial plan has come under criticism, et cetera, et cetera, saying that it would add $10 trillion to the deficit in the next decade, blah, blah, blah.

 They get the best people, surround themselves with the best people.

-And this was an argument that I made some time ago.
+This was an argument that I made some time ago.

 President doesn't do everything on their own.